bdnorris/DES-340/exercises/exercise02.md

 You should see in the top of you browser tab, the title you placed in the title tag as well as your heading and paragraph.

+## Running a local server

+Running a local webserver will speed up your development, since it allows you to preview what you're working on live, and in the context of how it will be treated when its deployed on a server.
+There's several ways to do this, but the easiest is to add an extension to your code editor.

+...

+Now, this will launch in your browser, and will automatically update when you save.

 ## CSS

 CSS Stands for "Cascading Style Sheets".
 We'll talk a lot about how that cascade works, and it's pros and cons, but for now, let's just talk about it's basic structure, and where you actually put it in your code editor.